-In this webinar, we’ll share real-world examples of organizations using heat to help leaders improve how they respond in high-stress, high-stakes situations.
+In this webinar, we’ll share real-world examples of how heat experiences can accelerate learning for leaders, helping them improve how they respond in high-stress, high-stakes situations.
 Join us to learn:

-- The role of deliberate practice and a safe-to-fail environment in increasing heat tolerance
+- The role of deliberate practice and a safe-to-fail environment in increasing heat tolerance; and

 Whether you’re a manager in the midst of a stressful stretch assignment, an executive preparing your organization for transformation, or an HR leader seeking to accelerate learning, join us to explore how heat can develop future-ready leaders.